-Figure 8.9 - The set of possible gravitational interaction forces between the various topological singularities of the lattice

-All of the gravitational interactions between the various singularities of the lattice derivative of this energy by the distance separating the two singularities corresponds to the force of gravitation between the two singularities.
+Figure 8.9 - The set of possible gravitational interaction forces between the various topological singularities of the lattice forces that can appear between two of the singularities of the lattice, by calculating the energy increase of the two singularities by their interaction, as a function of the distance separating them.
+This increase therefore corresponds to the gravitational energy of interaction, and the derivative of this energy by the distance separating the two singularities corresponds to the force of gravitation between the two singularities.
 As five different topological singularities have been described in table 8.8, it is possible to calculate the gravitational interaction force in 15 different cases.
 By performing all these long and tedious calculations, we finally obtain all of these gravitational interaction forces as shown in figure 8.9.
 In this table, we see several important things: